 Want to know two big reasons that cloning weed is a safer bet?
 No sexing plants and tossing males.
 No phenotype surprises.
 No buying seeds or germination required.
 Cloning cannabis, as opposed to growing from seed, also saves time, space, and money.

 When you grow from seeds, you’re running a risk that the plants could all end up male or exhibiting phenotypes you’re not totally stoked with.
 You eliminate those variables when cloning — and it has the added benefit in predictability.
 Cloning allows you to create multiple harvests from one plant — ideally your best plants — and, with the bonus of growing a plant with the flavor, cannabinoid profile, yield, growth time, etc., those qualities and characteristics transfer from the “mother plant” (more on that in a minute) to the clones.

 The cannabis mother plant is the plant that you take the plant cuttings from.
 The “mother plant” genetics are identical to the cuttings, meaning if you love a specific phenotype from a particular plant, the cuttings will generate plants with the same characteristics.

 You can clone using a few simple items, or you can go high-tech and use an auto-cloner that utilizes aeroponics to promote root growth.
 If you’re curious and have the funds, try cloning weed using a few different methods to see what works for you.
 Note: clones need lots of light — around 18 hours per day — and humidity to flourish.

 1. Prepare your growing medium and setup

-Preparing to clone a cannabis plant is actually pretty simple.
-The process requires a few available items at various price points, meaning you can start cloning with minimal investment.
+Preparing to clone weed plants is actually pretty simple.
+The process requires a few available items at various price points, meaning you can start cloning marijuana plants with minimal investment.